 Because polyphenylene sulfide exhibits excellent flame retardant properties, it is an ideal choice for electrical applications involving high temperatures.

 With so many engineering plastics available, how can you determine which one is best for your project?
-Let the experts at Stack Plastics be your guides.
+Let the experts at Springboard be your guides.
 We have extensive experience with injection molding and are very familiar with the properties of PPS.
 By learning about your project and application, we can help you decide which thermoplastic is your best option.